jagrutishinde03/Dockerized-Flask-application-deployed-on-AWS-EC2/README.md

 #### Dockerized Flask Application Deployment on AWS EC2

 #### Overview
 This project demonstrates the deployment of a Dockerized Flask-based User Management application on AWS EC2.
-It includes instructions for setting up the EC2 instance, installing Docker, pulling the Docker image, and running the application.
+It includes instructions for setting up Docker, pulling the Docker image, and running the application.

 #### Technologies Used
 - Flask